Video Content

 For national television advertising, prices range from $5,000 to over $100,000 per spot.
 Digital platforms generally offer more affordable options, ranging from $5 to $50 per 1,000 impressions (CPM).

-However, these are rough estimates, and actual broadcasting costs can vary significantly based on specific campaign requirements and negotiations with media outlets.
+However, these are rough estimates, and actual costs can vary significantly based on your specific campaign requirements and how efficiently you maximize each production investment.

 Complexity of the Concept